Yoric/ronin-time-bureaucrats/the-time-deck.md

 1. The Time Deck is about getting ideas, so there are no hard rules.
 2. Anybody can use the Time Deck whenever they're looking for an idea.
-3. Don't forget to shuffle it, once in a while.
+3. Think up a question to which you need an answer.
+It can be as general as "What's going to happen?" or as precise as "What's on the desk?"
-4. When you pick a card, choose its orientation before looking at it, then place it on the table.
+4. When you draw a card, choose its orientation before looking at it, then place it on the table.
 5. Look at the picture, the title, the question mark facing you.
 6. If you have an idea, use it.
-7. If you don't have any idea, don't hesitate to ask around the table.
+Otherwise, don't hesitate to discuss it around the table.
-8. You can draw more than one card.
-9. Ignore all these rules as you see fit.
+7. Draw more cards if you feel you need to.

 ### ...in a dungeon

 As things are bound to happen, your Time Traveling Crew is being pursued by giant, pixellated Pac-Man Ghosts in the underground tunnels below the Castle of Arthur Pendragon.
 Just another day in the life of a Ronin Time Bureaucrat.
 Of course, the GM has no map for the dungeon, because how could have guessed that the Crew would decide to dig below the crypt by shoveling earth and rock through time and space using their Continuum Indirection?

 Ok, so the Crew is running like madpeople and eventually stumbles upon a deadend.
 Wait, just a deadend?
 That's not very interesting.

+#### _What does the Crew find at the end of this corridor?_

 Let's draw a card.
 And the card is...

 ![](/assets/reversed_small_even5.png)